Pascalduc/bikesharing/README.md

 ![Count_by_age](Resources/Count_by_age.png)

 •	Next, we looked at trip duration for customers versus subscribers and found that customers, possibly tourists, will ride longer but account for less than one fifth of the rides.
-Customers, possibly toursts, ride between 8 and 26 minutes while subscribers, possibly commutters, ride around 2 to 12 minutes.
+Customers, possibly toursts, ride between 8 and 26 minutes while subscribers, possibly commuters, ride around 2 to 12 minutes.

 ![Trip_duration_by_type](Resources/Trip_duration_by_type.png)